kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     Name string `json:"name"`

     // conditions is the set of adverse conditions reported by
     // the CSI node plugin for this volume on this node.
-An empty
-    // list means the node plugin supports volume health reporting
-    // and observes no adverse condition for the volume on this
-    // node: the volume is healthy from this node.
-Absence of the
-    // per-volume entry means no node-side health information is
-    // available (for example the driver advertises no node
-    // GET_VOLUME_HEALTH capability, or the kubelet has not probed
+Keyed by
-    // the volume).
-Keyed by (status, reason) to match the CSI
+    // (status, reason) to match the CSI spec's uniqueness rule
-    // spec's uniqueness rule for VolumeHealthEntry.
+    // for VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status